MikeFarrell/SinkTheFleet_p4/README.md

 # SinkTheFleet_p4

+If you guys want, try the version in the branch I made, using the Player1.shp and Player2.shp files.
+I will be working on that version. -JW

 Hey ya, that saveGrid and getGrid() we had earlier was working fine.
 I'm reverting back to last working version.  -jr